joshydavid/information-security-study-notes/resources/web_application_security.md

 Prevention

-- Sanitise and escape user inputs
+- Sanitize and escape user inputs
 - Use content security policies (CSP)
 - Implement httpOnly and secure flags on cookies